OutSystems/docs-support/src/security/develop-secure-apps/redirects-forwarders-vulnerabilities.md

 ---
 summary: Learn how to prevent attackers from exploiting your OutSystems app URL redirects and send users to untrusted sites.
+Please note we recently replaced the term whitelist with allowlist across all OutSystems documentation.
 tags: protecting-outsystems-applications; outsystems-security; outsystems-secure-applications; outsystems-redirects-forwarders-vulnerabilities;
 en_title: 06 Protecting OutSystems apps from redirects forwarders vulnerabilities
 ---